heygauravshukla/ip-address-tracker/README.md

 - Enhancing **semantics**, **accessibility**, and **SEO** for better usability and visibility.
 - Writing **reusable code components** and adhering to **best practices** for maintainability.
-- Adding **detailed comments** to improve code readability.
-- Experimenting with libraries like [Tailwind Merge](https://github.com/dcastil/tailwind-merge) for efficient class management.
-- Migrating to **TypeScript** for stricter type-checking and scalability.
-- Updating the project to use the stable release of **Tailwind CSS v4** once available.

 ### Useful Resources